Gas Bottle Refilling – How to Fill Gas Bottle

 As previously mentioned, overfilling a gas bottle is a significant safety hazard.

-Gas bottle refilling at petrol stations is done using the decanting method.
+When you fill gas bottle at servo or LPG fill station, it is done using the decanting method.

-After connecting the gas bottle to a larger LPG storage tank, the trained operator begins gas bottle filling.
+After connecting the gas bottle to a larger LPG storage tank, the trained operator begins to fill up gas bottle.

-They continue until some gas starts leaking out of the loosened bleed screw.
+They continue to fill gas bottle until some gas starts leaking out of the loosened bleed screw.

-Dip Tube Variation Effect on Gas Bottle Refill
+Dip Tube Variation Effect on Gas Bottle Refilling

-In addition to operator performance variances in gas bottle filling, there are inconsistencies in the dip tube lengths.
+In addition to operator performance variances in gas bottle refilling, there are inconsistencies in the dip tube lengths.

 Dip tubes can fall out and be missing.
 The accompanying picture shows some examples.